Retiring to Fuerteventura – How We Did It

 Updated:

 My wife, Sue, and I sold up in the UK before retiring to Fuerteventura in 2013.
-We chose to live in the north of Fuerteventura as that was the area we knew best and, obviously like.
+We chose to live in the north of Fuerteventura as that was the area we knew best and obviously liked.

-This is the full story of why, where, when and how we retired here.
+This is the full story of why, where, when and how we retired here which I hope may help you if you are thinking of moving to Fuerteventura from UK.

 Retiring to Fuerteventura